kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +-------+---------------------+
     1 row in set (0.00 sec)

-Now let us start the mysql client for the slave:
+Now let us start the mysql client for the first slave:

      docker exec -it s1 mysql ci4